-How We Threw a 1st Birthday Party
+How We Threw a Flamingo First Birthday Party!

 The Key: A Dream Cake

 This is one of the most important things to plan for the party, if not the most important.
 Cake is synonymous with birthday parties.
 And it’s one of the best ways to show your creativity with your theme.
 Local Chicago area parents – we used Dream Cakes in Northbrook, IL and they created the most perfect cake.
 I can’t say enough great things about them.
 It turned out AMAZING!

 I emailed back and forth with theme so many times before the big day because they wanted to ensure they got every detail right – from the custom design to the flavor options.
 Essentially, we started with a design idea to work from and they took our image and put their own spin on it.
 The result was a beautiful two tier cake.
 The bottom layer had pink ruffles and the top was white with hand-made gold fondant flamingos.
 Our flavors were white cake with strawberry buttercream and marble cake with dulce-de-leche buttercream.
 The perfect combination for any flamingo first birthday party.

 And of course Olivia needed her own smash cake as it was her first time experiencing cake!
 They even worked with us on a design for the smash cake.
 How adorable is the pineapple?!
 And Olivia absolutely LOVED it!
 I literally could write a whole post just on the cake.
 If you are a talented baker and want to go the homemade route – you could get one of these lovely cake toppers to put on top and add some personalization.